neilmolky/aoc_2024/README.md

 integration tests are created using the test-case crate in tests/integration_tests.rs integration tests use the module_runner::SolutionRunner to validate the users unique input in data following a correct solution integration tests support the ability to refactor the code base safely understanding if there are any breaking changes in the functionality following refactoring or sharing utilities across different days.
+It also provides ability to benchmark code where performance upgrades would be most needed.